 2023 is shaping up to see the return of the experience.
 After two years of varying restrictions due to COVID-19, consumers are eager to enjoy the brands they love again — in a new, tangible way.
 While virtual and digital experiences still matter, the in-store experience is returning to prominence and 94% of retailers are focused on enhancing it for their business overall.

 Prioritizing modern ways of shopping, like mobile checkout, VR/AR, or QR codes, are a top focus, with 70% of retailers reporting it as their goal.
 Mobile checkout options and QR codes, for instance, can often create a seamless experience for customers that helps increase engagement and overall satisfaction.

 “Businesses that offer quick checkout methods see more sales, more repeat buyers, and lower abandoned cart rates,” says Kharazian.
 Quick mobile checkout methods that incorporate options such as buy now, pay later (BNPL) can also make all the difference for customers by giving them the flexibility they need.

-7. The borders between retail and other industries continue to blur.
+7. The borders between verticals continue to blur.